Jooones/artifactory-artifact-manager/README.md

 - Then it shows you the actual versions it was able to match and asks for confirmation before executing the irreversible delete
 - If you confirm, the tool will attempt to delete the artifacts and show the http response code for each deletion attempt
     - The expected response code is in the 200's
-- Finally the tool displays how look it took to run the whole thing, including user confirmation time
+- Finally the tool displays how long it took to run the whole thing, this includes user confirmation time

 ## Aborting
 Simply type something else than `Y` (`n` for instance) and hit enter.